dphurley/css-flexbox/README.md

 Your task is to...
 * Come up with [ELI5 ("Explain Like I'm 5")](https://www.reddit.com/r/explainlikeimfive) definition for the property.
 * List the different values this property can take.
+* List the default value for this property.
 * Create [a Codepen](http://codepen.io) demonstrating the property's usage.
 * If possible, practice using some of the flex properties we covered in the previous section.